MZzzNn/FlutterRoadmap/README.md

 # Flutter Roadmap — 2022
 ![This is an image](https://cambiodigital-ol.com/wp-content/uploads/2021/09/Flutter.jpeg)

+## :white_check_mark: There is no specific road map to learn Flutter. but I will suggest some resource. :mag_right:

 # :pushpin: What is flutter?
 - Flutter is a UI toolkit for creating fast, beautiful, natively compiled mobile applications with one programming language and a single codebase, This means that you can use one programming language and one codebase to create two different apps (for iOS and Android).